dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data storage/Data storage resource registration/Register a Log Service project.md

     The name of the Log Service project that you want to register.

     **Note:** In Realtime Compute for Apache Flink, you can register only the Log Service projects that are owned by the current Alibaba Cloud account.
 Assume that User A owns Project A of Log Service.
 If User B needs to use the storage resources of Project A in Realtime Compute for Apache Flink, this system does not allow User B to register Project A. If you need to use the Log Service project that is owned by another Alibaba Cloud account, you can use the plaintext mode to use the project.
-For more information, see [Use a plaintext AccessKey](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data storage/Overview.md).
+For more information, see [Use a plaintext AccessKey pair](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data storage/Overview.md).

 ## FAQ